DATA-BACKED GUIDE · UPDATED JULY 2026

 RVHD2 in rabbits: why the annual booster matters and what it costs

-RVHD2 is the newer strain of rabbit viral haemorrhagic disease, and it has caught out plenty of owners who thought their rabbit was already protected.
-It can spread on shoes, hay, insects and even the wind, so indoor house rabbits are not safe either.
-The real prices below show what UK vets are charging to keep rabbits covered against it.
+RVHD2 is the newer strain of rabbit viral haemorrhagic disease, and it has caught out plenty of owners who thought their rabbit was already protected because it had "the jab" as a kit.
+It travels on shoes, hay, insects and the wind, so an indoor house rabbit that never sets a paw in the garden is not safe either.
+The real prices on this page show what UK vets are actually charging to keep rabbits covered against it, and why that figure can shift so much from one practice to the next.

 The quick version

-• RVHD2 is a separate strain, and older single-strain vaccines did not always protect against it.
+- RVHD2 is a distinct strain from RVHD1, and the older single-strain vaccines did not reliably protect against it.

 Published and surveyed prices